Yoast/wordpress-seo/readme.txt

 Bugfixes:

-* Fixes a bug where indexables would be created for `auto-draft` indexables when the SEO optimization is run.
+* Fixes a bug where indexables would be created for post auto-drafts when the SEO optimization is run.

 Other: